Biz Kids: Broadcasting

-Biz Kids is produced in association with WXXI of Rochester, NY, is distributed by American Public Television in the United States, and started airing in the United States on January 6, 2008.
-By June 2008, the show was on 311 of the nation's 343 PBS stations in 50 states.
+Biz Kids is produced in association with WXXI of Rochester, NY, and is distributed by American Public Television in the United States.
+It started airing on local PBS stations on January 6, 2008.
+Shortly after launching, the show achieved a reach of 118 million households, and by June 2008, the show was airing on 311 of 343 PBS stations.
+By early 2009, the show was broadcast on 334 PBS stations, accounting for 97% of public television channels in the United States.
+After six seasons, the show concluded on June 20, 2017.
+As of 2024, reruns continue to air on select PBS stations, and the series is also aired on commercial broadcast syndication.

-It airs on KCTS-TV and KBTC-TV in Seattle and Tacoma.
-By the launch of Season Two, Biz Kid$ was airing in all 50 states and was available to over 287 million people.

 The show also aired in the United Kingdom on the Simply Money channel and also aired in Canada on the Knowledge Network.

-Reruns of the show aired on KCPQ-TV, KING-TV, and KONG-TV until 2020.
-The reruns of the show airs on KZJO-TV from September 2021 to present.
-It currently aired on PBS stations in 50 states.
-The show is also syndicated in many US local stations that are not owned by PBS.

 Curriculum

 A free curriculum is available for download for use by teachers and parents to use in classrooms, afterschool programs and at home.
 Each episode has a specially designed curriculum with activities, reviews and tests, all of which comply with the National Endowment for Financial Education standards.
-Five core Biz Kid$ lesson plans are available in Spanish.
+Five core Biz Kids lesson plans are available in Spanish.